kodira/android-sdk/README.md

 # android-sdk
 Docker image to build Android apps.

-Images are automatically built and published to GitHub Container Registry:
+Images are automatically built and published to GitHub Container Registry when a git tag is pushed.
-- `latest` tag on master branch pushes
-- Tagged versions when tags are pushed

 ## Usage